LukeShortCloud/rootpages/src/http/http_servers.rst

 -  Multiling-HTTP
 -  WAIS

-There are some limiations with Squid proxy cache:
+There are some limitations with Squid proxy cache:

 -  Does not natively work with content delivery networks (CDNs) that change the HTTP headers or DNS.
 That content will not be cached unless filter rules for a specific CDN are added.